Brotega/Projects/Game Engine/README.md

 - Profiling for keeping track of performance
 - Memory allocation for allocating static lights
 - Physics: gravity simulation, AABB collision detection, raycasting
-- Moving character based on player input (WASD keys) and making them jump (spacebar)
+- Updating character's position based on player input.
+Includes jumping as well.
 - Multithreading for calculating 3D animations on a different thread

 ## Video Link
-To see the engine running, check it out here: https://youtu.be/eWf2pcLqX7U
+To see the engine, check it out here: https://youtu.be/eWf2pcLqX7U